ioccc-src/winner/tmp/things-todo.md

 	- 1991/rince
 	- 1985/shapiro
 	- 1985/lycklama
-    ... and at least one of them needs to have the thanks file updated as it helps with the original entry itself.
-This one is 1998/banks but there might be more (and there is at least one not done yet that this will apply I believe).
+    ... and a couple or few involved updating the thanks file as it helps with the entry itself.
+Ones not yet done might also have this need.